beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 Image based in http://www.craigdunn.org/2012/05/239/

-When a Puppet module is developed is necessary trying to get detached from its dependencies to getting it independent and can be shared with others modules when they change version or technology. (+)
+When a Puppet module is developed is necessary try to abstract from its dependencies to get it independent and can be shared with others modules when they change version or technology.

-For example, in one project implementation tomcat can be installed and, to do this, a module dependent on the repositories, on the installed java in the machine and on an apache to shield the security.
+For example, if in one project implementation we want to install tomcat and, to do that, a module can be programmed dependent on  the repositories, on the java to be installed in the machine and apache to shield the security.

-The most intuitive way (*but no recommended*) is the next one:
+The most intuitive way (_but no recommended_) is the next one:
 ```
 class tomcat (
 $parameter = undef,